Stanislaus State Password Standard

 - Cannot contain any part of the University name

-Accounts shall be locked out after 5 (five) consecutive failed login attempts.
-Lockout duration shall be 60 minutes, unlocked after 60 minutes
+Accounts are locked after 5 (five) consecutive failed login attempts.
+Accounts are unlocked after 60 minutes.

 Passwords can be re-used following five password resets.